Symphony No. 16 (Michael Haydn)

-The placement of the Minuet second, before the slow movement, is unusual in Haydn's symphonies, though there is one other specimen, Symphony No. 15, which scholars are fairly certain is a close contemporary to this one.
-Three symphonies by brother Joseph Haydn also have this placement, 32, 37 and 44.
+The placement of the minuet second, before the slow movement, is unusual in Haydn's symphonies, though there is one other specimen, Symphony No. 15, which scholars are fairly certain is a close contemporary to this one.
+Three symphonies by brother Joseph Haydn also have this placement, 32, 37, and 44.

-The corresponding placement of the Scherzo second in the Romantic era, despite Ludwig van Beethoven's Symphony No. 9, was rare until Anton Bruckner's Eighth and Ninth Symphonies and Gustav Mahler's First, Fourth and Sixth Symphonies.
+The corresponding placement of the scherzo second in the Romantic era, despite Beethoven's Symphony No. 9, was rare until Bruckner's Eighth and Ninth Symphonies and Mahler's First, Fourth and Sixth Symphonies.

 Discography

 This work is included in a set of 20 symphonies on the CPO label with Bohdan Warchal conducting the Slovak Philharmonic, on disc 4.
 It is also available in a performance by the London Mozart Players conducted by Matthias Bamert on the Chandos label, the Capella Savaria conducted by Pál Németh on the Hungaroton label, and the Franz Liszt Kammerorchester conducted by János Rolla on Teldec.